nectar-cookbooks/daris/README.md

 ==========

 * Deal with updating DaRIS with a fresh version.
 For example, the simple-minded  scheme for deciding when to bootstrap doesn't take account of DaRIS versions, so it won't even try to upgrade the DaRIS packages.
+* The implementation of DaRIS bootstrapping is ugly.
+(Maybe it would be better to make it a single templatized shell script?)